Smart recruiters are turning the Internet inside out in search of employees

 While effective, those methods are not exhaustive, and they sometimes fail to unearth the most toothsome candidates, namely those plugging away contentedly in other companies.
 But for employers who know where and how to look, there are nuggets of talent to be found on the Internet.
 Here are a few of the most effective ways to find them.

-All on Boards These days it's hard to turn your browser around without tripping over a job board.
+These days it's hard to turn your browser around without tripping over a job board.
 There are more than 40,000 employment-related Web sites, many of which replicate the early recruiting model in which employers pay to list openings and candidates post their résumés free of charge.
 "I can very easily imagine a world in which there are one or two billion job boards," says John Sumser, CEO of Interbiznet.com, which reports on the electronic-recruiting industry.

 The Goliath boards, like Monster.com and Headhunter.net, are the most visible and serve a number of industries.
 But the real growth is in niche recruiting sites, which experts say are burgeoning at the rate of nearly 100 a month.
 Niche sites serve individual professions, ethnic groups, or regions, and consequently may attract people with very specific skills or applicants who are a bus trip -- as opposed to a plane trip -- away from your headquarters.
 And then there's efficiency.
 Profession-specific boards, some of which append to broader profession-specific sites, attract users the same way community boards do, by offering career advice, networking opportunities, links to vendors, and other services.
 Those inducements lead users to check in often, creating more exposure for job postings.